 Become a Facilitator

-Learn how to facilitate a discussion.
 As an IC and SME, you’ve learned to help your customers ‘cut to the chase’ and give you the problem so you can design the solution.
 As a manager, you’ll instinctively want to do the same — hand out solutions to problems.
-This practice will teach someone how to address a problem in the way you would address a problem which has the adverse effect of inhibiting creativity, reducing alternative approaches, and robbing your reports of their ownership over problems and solutions.

-Think of it this way — there are many ways to increase customer satisfation through helpdesk tickets.
-Often suggested solutions include implementing SLAs and metric tracking.
+Think of it this way — there are many ways to increase customer satisfation through helpdesk tickets such as implementing SLAs and metric tracking.
 Some managers will increase resources to address problems, provide additional training to support staff, or add pathways to request support.
 These are good initiatives but they all lack participation and exercise with your staff to re-establish what it means to support someone.
 Ask your team this question but refrain from dominating the conversation and you’ll gain some insight that no survey will provide.

 In tandem with metrics and SLAs, provide an opportunity to empathize and examine qualitative self-assessment questions.
 Upon closing a support ticket, ask them to put themselves in the shoes of the person they helped and answer the following questions, “Was someone there when I needed support?
 Were they knowledgable in their answers and guidance?”
 If the answer is yes to both questions, it was likely a positive experience.
 At the end of the day, isn’t that the goal?